kumarayushkumar/curlme/CONTRIBUTING.md

 1. Fork the repository on GitHub
 2. Clone your fork locally
-3. Add the upstream remote:
+3. Add the upstream remote

-## 🛠️ Development Setup
+## Development Setup

 ### 1. Install Dependencies